 The personal income tax is levied on gross income excluding income from capital (for the capital income tax, see below), with a number of minor exceptions.
 Employee contributions to pension funds are deductible.
-Such contractual contributions normally comprise 4 per cent of gross pay, to which the employer adds a contribution, normally 6-7 per cent3 which also is deductible as an operating expense on the business side.
+Such contractual contributions normally comprise 4 per cent of gross pay, to which the employer adds a contribution, normally 8 per cent3 which also is deductible as an operating expense on the business side.
 In addition, the employee can save up to 4 per cent as a supplementary pension saving on a voluntary basis and deduct the contribution from taxable income.
-Employers generally make a counter-contribution to such voluntary contributions, in many cases fully matching them.
+Employers generally make a countercontribution to such voluntary contributions, in many cases fully matching them.
+Such retirement savings are placed in a separate account for each individual and are accessible after the age of 60 years.
+Funds drawn on such accounts are fully income-taxable.

 Interest rebates are granted by the central government for interest expenses incurred from home purchase loans.
 Such rebates are subject to debt, income and net wealth ceilings.
-Maximum rebates in 2008 are: 179,713 krónur for a single individual, 231,125 krónur for a single parent and 297,194 krónur for a couple4.
+Maximum rebates in 2009 are: 189,957 krónur for a single individual, 244,299 krónur for a single parent and 314,134 krónur for a couple 4.